 During the year, the Board comprised three Executive Directors and the Non-executive Chairman, and at least two other Non-executive Directors who are independent of management.
-A full list of the Directors who served during the year, together with their skills and experience, is set out in the Directors' report on page 28 of this Annual Report.
-Whilst Joe Eagle and Peter Morgan are shareholders and option holders in the company and have served on the Board for some years, based upon their extensive experience, specialised industry knowledge and personal qualities the Board considers both to be independent.
+A full list of the Directors who served during the year, together with their skills and experience, is set out in the Directors' report on pages 30 and 31 of this Annual Report.
+Dr Huaizheng Peng is an appointee of CMS, a shareholder and strategic partner of the company, and therefore he cannot be regarded as an independent Director.
+In addition, as a minor shareholder and having served on the Board for in excess of nine years, Peter Morgan cannot be regarded as independent.
+Notwithstanding these factors, the Board considers that both Dr Peng and Mr Morgan offer a diverse range of skills and experience and use their independent judgement to challenge all matters, whether strategic or operational, helping the Board to discharge its duties and responsibilities effectively.